A.D. Amar: Works

-Among Amar's books is Managing Knowledge Workers: Unleashing Innovation and Productivity (2001, Quorum Books—Greenwood Group Publishing) which is written for management scholars and managers, with the main goal of providing them the theory and practice of how to manage knowledge workers and knowledge organizations for getting the human innovation and higher productivity.
-As Professor Borj O Saxberg, in his review for Personnel Psychology wrote: the book “would be of particular interest to human resource management professionals and for use in graduate courses on technology management and change.
+Among Amar's books is Managing Knowledge Workers: Unleashing Innovation and Productivity (2001, Quorum Books—Greenwood Group Publishing) which is written for management scholars and managers, with the main goal of providing them the theory and practice of how to manage knowledge workers and knowledge organizations for getting human innovation and higher productivity.
+As Professor Borj O Saxberg, in his review for Personnel Psychology wrote: the book "would be of particular interest to human resource management professionals and for use in graduate courses on technology management and change.

 The book has been cited by many authors, researchers, practitioners, and scholars in their works such as the International Journal of Human Resource Management, Personnel Psychology, Human Resource Management, HRMagazine, and the Journal of the Learning Sciences.
 The book also earned high recognition from industry professionals.
-For instance, Dr. Rod Hadi, World Wide Director of Erico International Corp, commented on Amar’s book: "one of the best books I have ever read regarding this subject" and it "presents an amazing approach to managing highly talented employees."
+For instance, Dr. Rod Hadi, World Wide Director of Erico International Corp, commented on Amar's book: "one of the best books I have ever read regarding this subject" and it "presents an amazing approach to managing highly talented employees."

 Honors and Recognitions

-Amar’s academic works have been honored by a variety of professional organizations and societies.
+Amar's academic works have been honored by a variety of professional organizations and societies.
 The New Jersey Policy Research Organization (NJPRO) Foundation of New Jersey Business and Industry Association bestowed on Amar the NJBIA Bright Idea Award in Management for his coauthored paper titled "To be a better leader, give up authority."
 The Academy of Management awarded him the 2013 Carolyn Dexter Award (Finalist) for his paper (with Tamwatin and Hlupic) on enhancing emotional intelligence and skill levels of senior managers by practicing meditation.
-The Academy recognized him by designating this paper a Best Paper of its 2013 Annual Meeting.
-In 2014, the Academy recognized another of his papers on meditation and the managerial skills of CEOs (with Tamwatin and Hlupic) by listing it as a Best Paper.
+The academy recognized him by designating this paper a Best Paper of its 2013 Annual Meeting.
+In 2014, the academy recognized another of his papers on meditation and the managerial skills of CEOs (with Tamwatin and Hlupic) by listing it as a Best Paper.
 And for his handling of the difficult subjects, in 2016, he was awarded the Professor of the Year recognition by the Indian American Republican Committee.
 At the 2019 Academy of Management Annual Conference, Amar organized a symposium that won the "MSR Best Symposium Proposal" award.